PotatoPirate8/foundation-internship/TensorFlow/analysis_and_solutions.md

 ## ❌ **Why Your CNN Approach Fails**

 ### 1. **Impossible Learning Task**
-- You're asking a CNN to learn visual patterns of every possible number (0-200+ for heart rate, systolic BP, etc.)
+- Asking a CNN to learn visual patterns of every possible number (0-200+ for heart rate, systolic BP, etc.)
 - Different fonts, sizes, colors, positions make this nearly impossible
 - Like asking someone to memorize what "127" looks like in every possible font